 The HDMI organization has recently upgraded HDMI to include several new and exiting functions.
 HDMI v1.3 cables are already being phased out by the superior HDMI v1.4 cables.
 The problem is that most HDMI devices (including splitters) do not support these new functions.
-This HDMI switch will allow you to enjoy several of the new functions of HDMI v1.4.
+This HDMI splitter will allow you to enjoy several of the new functions of HDMI v1.4.

 Allows you to use HDMI devices that are IP enabled such as HDTVs and Blu-Ray players with Ethernet enabled features.
 This would allow you to use your Netflix instant viewing app on your new Ethernet enabled HDTV, for instance.

 This cable has added 3D support, supporting every brand and type of active and non-active 3D protocols.

 This future proofs your HDMI cable; supporting resolutions that far surpass 1080p (4096×2160 p24 to be exact, 1080p is 1920x1080).

-Content Type Control: Your HDTV can now tell what is connected to it (for supported devices), allowing it to automatically adjust settings to best reproduce your video source's resolution, color setting, and more.
+Your HDTV can now tell what is connected to it (for supported devices), allowing it to automatically adjust settings to best reproduce your video source's resolution, color setting, and more.